Docuseries

 3 min

-The series has four episodes that chronologically explain the story of the three siblings from when they were abandoned and adopted by two Barcelona pedagogues who gave them a secure family environment until, forty years later, Elvira begins her search.
-Despite having practically no information about their lives before the abandonment, with great patience and the help of unexpected collaborators, she manages to unravel the mystery of their origins.
+The series has four episodes that chronologically explain the story of the three siblings from when they were abandoned and adopted by two Barcelona pedagogues who gave them a secure family environment until, forty years later, Elvira begins the search.
+Despite having practically no information about their lives before the abandonment, with great patience and the help of unexpected collaborators, she manages to unravel their origins.
 The first place she shared her story was on the program Islàndia on RAC1, hosted by Albert Om.
-Some time later, she came into contact with Carles Porta's team, who helped her with the investigation and have turned the case into this docuseries created by journalist Anna Punsí and directed by Carlos Alonso Ojeda.
-"We got fully involved.
-We were on top of the case for many months, accompanying them on trips to France and Belgium and searching for documentation," explains the series creator about the work process.
+Some time later, she came into contact with Carles Porta's team, who helped her with the investigation and has turned the case into this docuseries created by journalist Anna Punsí and directed by Carlos Alonso Ojeda.
+“We got fully involved.
+We were on top of the case for many months, accompanying them on trips to France and Belgium and searching for documentation,” explains the series creator about the work process.

 Motherhood, a before and after

-She admits that throughout the journey to find her origins, there have been moments when she has deflated.
-Despite this, the creator of Abandonados" assures that Elvira has been an example of tenacity.
-"She conveys a lot of kindness and at the same time a touch of innocence.
-This has caused many people to join her.
-All the people who have helped her have seen this kindness and good faith in her, as well as the strength she conveys to fight for what she desires," assures Punsí.
+She admits that throughout the journey to find her origins, there have been moments when she felt discouraged.
+Nevertheless, the creator ofAbandonados assures that Elvira has been an example of tenacity.
+“She conveys a lot of kindness and at the same time a touch of innocence.
+That has caused many people to join her.
+All the people who have helped her have done so because they saw that kindness and good faith in her, as well as the strength she transmits to fight for what she desires”, assures Punsí.

 Family project